-There are an endless amount of bulkhead ceiling designs.
-A Bulkhead ceiling light is one of the most popular ceiling bulkhead designs.
+There are an endless amount of bulkhead designs.
+A perimeter bulkhead with light trough and LED strip lights is one of the most popular ceiling designs.
 The “two step ceiling” and “floating ceiling” are also a type of bulkhead.
 This style looks as if the ceilings are floating at the top of the roof.
 Bulkhead ceilings above bars are a popular choice for many upmarket bars.
 They add a touch of elegance to the area when paired with the right colour down lights

 Bulkhead ceilings installation

+Kindly visit recent projects on the home page for examples.
 Bulkhead ceilings are installed in a similar way to the other plasterboard ceilings.
 They require a 9mm rhinoboard and galvanized light steel material.
 Installation requires a bit more skill than ordinary gypsum ceilings or suspended ceilings.
-But the effect they can have is truly brilliant.
-Kindly visit recent project on the home page for more on bulkheads or our facebook page.
+But the effect they can have is truly brilliant. e for more on bulkheads or our facebook page.